kapok-lang/kapok/doc/syntax.md

 ! $ % # + - / < = > ? @ _ | ~ & # ^
 ```

 Like other Lisp dialects, the valid characters for symbols is far more than non-Lisp language.
 For example, valid characters for identifiers in Python could only contain alphanumeric characters and underscore.
-Notice that the last a few characters are preserved for some other literal type, as listed below:
+Notice that the last a few characters are preserved for some other keywords or literal types, as listed below:

 ```clojure
 ~ ~@                    ;; is macro unquote, unquote splicing keyword